firesofmay/cryogen-blog/resources/templates/md/posts/2015-08-26-setup-cryogen.md

 Even though the documentation is fairly good, I wasn't clear how to setup blog and repo together.
 I'll just assume you want to setup it as [username.github.io](username.github.io).

+Before you move on, make sure you have checked out the [actual documentation](http://cryogenweb.org/docs/getting-started.html) to get an idea of what we are going to do and if this setup is suitable for you or not.

-- Go to github and create one repo called cryogen-blog.
+- Go to github and create one repo called `cryogen-blog`.
 - Open up commandline, switch to your projects directory and run the following:

 ```bash